zulip/zulip/help/setting-up-zulip-for-a-class.md

 !!! tip ""

-    If you create new streams later on, you can add users [by group][create-user-groups] or copy membership from another stream (e.g. from Lecture 5 to Lecture 6).
+    If you create new channels later on, you can add users [by group][create-user-groups] or copy membership from another channel (e.g. from Lecture 5 to Lecture 6).

 [create-user-groups]: /help/setting-up-zulip-for-a-class#create-user-groups